ajwilkie1/hs-elective-arrays-lab/README.md

 We're going to use test driven development (TDD) to write a set of methods that will help us organize and choose our electives for the school year. ***Don't forget to click on the fork icon above to fork and clone this lab.*** The file where you will write your code is called `elective.rb` and the tests are in the `spec` directory in a file called `elective_spec.rb`.

-As you work, remember to constantly run `rspec` in terminal from the lab's main directory.
+As you work, remember to constantly run `learn` in terminal from the lab's main directory.
 It's how you'll test that you're getting the correct outcomes!

 Here is the [documentation](http://www.ruby-doc.org/core-2.1.1/Array.html) on arrays if you need some help.